isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

 ---

+## STMP for email notifications

+If you would like to send emails, Kudos Boards docker requires details of a forwarding SMTP server in your environment (or other email provider sich as sendgrid)

+---

 ## SSL Certificates and domain names for hosting

 > In the examples below, replace `example.com` with your actual company domain